mcepo/bioinfo-project/README.md

 Will generate a file input.txt with two strings of length 1000 each in its own line

 ### main
 After generating the strings, you can run the main file to get the edit distance between those two strings.
-Optionally main takes as an argument filename from which to read the lines (default input.txt)
+Optionally main takes as an argument block size and filename from which to read the lines (default 3 input.txt)

 ```
-./main input_file.txt
+./main block_size input_file.txt
 ```